 Traffic noise has been described as largely a main road problem.
 It still is problem on main roads but over the paast decade it is 'residential' roads which saw the biggest increase in traffic as sat-nav guided cars on to these roads and deliveries increased.
-But prior to that the increase in main road traffic was partly and ironically the result of the ‘progressive’ traffic policies pursued over the last 30 years.
-Traffic-calming on, and closures of, ‘residential’ roads have funnelled traffic on to the main roads which for many low-income residents are their ‘residential’ roads.
+But prior to that the increase in main road traffic was partly and ironically the result of the ‘progressive’ traffic policies pursued over the previous 20 years.
+Traffic-calming on, and closures of, ‘residential’ roads funnelled traffic on to the main roads which for many low-income residents (and others) are their ‘residential’ roads.

 Plans to reduce or tame traffic on ‘residential’ roads can only have all-round benefits if they include proposals to cut traffic on the adjacent main roads at the same time.
 It can be done by reallocating road space on the main roads away from cars to other modes of transport through, for example, installing bus and cycle lanes.
 Some of the measures being brought in post-Covid may do that but it shouldn’t be hit and miss.
 The impact of the current generation of low traffic neighbourhoods is to add to traffic on main roads, rather than reduce it.

 Anybody can have noisy neighbours but we are a lot more likely to do so if we are less well-off.
 A MORI survey revealed that almost 20% of people with a household income of less than £17,500 (2003 prices) regularly heard noise from neighbours, including 93% of social housing tenants.
 In contrast only 12% of people with an income of over £30,000 could hear their neighbours.